Indigenous Resources

 Bent Arrow Traditional Healing Society

 Bent Arrow’s mission remains to “build on the strengths of Aboriginal children, youth, and their families to enable them to develop spiritually, emotionally, physically, and mentally so they can walk proudly in both the Aboriginal and non-Aboriginal communities.”
-Programs and Services range from youth employment programs and comprehensive family services to supported referrals and soup and bannock lunches.
+Programs and Services range from youth employment programs and comprehensive family services, to soup and bannock lunches and supported referrals.

-The CNFC was originally organized to help Indigenous newcomers to the city with referral services and social and recreational programs.
-Today, the Centre continues to provide cultural, recreational and social programming.
-They serve approximately 10,000 people annually through various programs, services and functions.
+The CNFC was originally organized to help welcome Indigenous newcomers to the city with referral services and social and recreational programs.
+Today, CNFC continues to provide cultural, recreational, and social programming.
+They serve approximately 10,000 people annually through various programs, services, and functions.

-Indigenous Canada is a Massive Open Online Course (MOOC) that explores Indigenous histories and contemporary issues in Canada.
-From an Indigenous perspective, this course explores key issues facing Indigenous peoples today from a historical and critical perspective highlighting national and local Indigenous-settler relations.
-Indigenous Canada is for students from faculties outside the Faculty of Native Studies with an interest in acquiring a basic familiarity with Aboriginal/non-Aboriginal relationships.
+Indigenous Canada is a Massive Open Online Course (MOOC) that explores Indigenous histories and contemporary Canadian issues from an Indigenous perspective.
+This course explores issues facing Indigenous peoples today from a historical and critical perspective highlighting national and local Indigenous-settler relations.
 Audit the course for free!

 Aboriginal People of Alberta: Yesterday, Today, & Tomorrow